Title: Grand Tyler (Mason)

 Death Date: December 19, 1867

 Plot Location: Circle of Saint John

 Grand Tyler of the Grand Lodge of Pennsylvania, William Bockius Schnider was born in Philadelphia Pa. and was a bricklayer by trade.

-Schnider came from a long line of Masons, his grandfather had been Grand Tyler for 21 years, his father Charles assumed the position in 1823 and held it for 18 years before passing away in June of 1844, at which time William was appointed the same title.
-He served in this capacity until his death.
-He left behind a widow and 9 children.
-Following his death, his oldest son Charles was appointed Grand Tyler and held the position for 6 years until 1873 when he died from Meningitis at the young age of 29.
-For 68 continuous years the Schnider family held the title.
+His family had a long history with the Masons.
+His grandfather had been Grand Tyler for 21 years, then his father Charles assumed the title in 1823 and held it for 18 years until his death in 1844.
+William was then appointed the same title and served in that capacity until his death.
+Then his oldest son Charles was appointed Grand Tyler and remained for six years until his death in 1873.
+That means the Schnider family held the title for 68 years.

 Support the Friends of Mount Moriah

 Help us in our mission to restore and maintain the beautiful Mount Moriah Cemetery by donating to our cause or volunteering at one of our clean-up events.